Cholesterol, a term everyone despises. But how and at what levels does cholesterol influences your health. Read on…..

 - Eat a low-fat, low-cholesterol diet with plenty of fresh veggies, whole grains, and fruits

-- Include good amount of ω-3 and ω-6 fatty acids in the diet as food (flaxseed, canola oil, walnuts, soybean oil, lettuce, broccoli, spinach, vegetable oils like corn, sesame, sunflower) or supplements
+- Include good amount of ω-3 and ω-6 fatty acids in the diet as food (flaxseed, walnuts, lettuce, broccoli, spinach, pumpkin seeds, sesame, sunflower) or supplements

 Cholesterol is also affected by blood pressure and blood glucose.
 If your blood glucose or blood pressure is high, your cholesterol numbers may be high as well.